5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 The world-renowned Greenbrier Resort, a 10,000-acre world-class luxury resort with 800 rooms and 1600 employees, is located in the sleepy little town of White Sulphur Springs.
 The 4-Star resort has a subterranean casino, is home to the PGA tour, the “Greenbrier Classic,” and has restaurants and shops open to the public.
 It also serves as the summer practice facility for the NFL’s New Orleans Saints.

-The Greenbrier County Airport, with WV’s longest runway, is just 10 minutes away.
-A picturesque train ride from neighboring Alderson connects the area to DC, Phili, Chicago, and many other locations.
-By car, DC is 4 hours away, and Charlotte is only 3.
+The Greenbrier County Airport, with WV’s longest runway, is just 15 minutes away.
+A picturesque train ride from near White Sulphur Springs connects the area to DC, Phili, Chicago, and many other locations.
+DC is 4 hours away by car, and Charlotte is only 3.

 Within an hour’s drive are located some of the finest recreational facilities in West Virginia: Winterplace Ski Resort, the 2000-acre Bluestone Lake, Pipestem State Park and Resort, the 80,000-acre New River National Gorge National Park, and whitewater rafting/fishing on the New River and Gauley Rivers.
 The new 10,600-acre Boy Scout High Adventure Camp, Summit (home to the US and World Jamboree) offers weekend visitors ziplining and canopy tours, ropes courses, climbing and repelling, mountain biking, as well as BMX and skate plazas.
 Five other area state parks and forests offer unlimited hiking, horseback riding, ATV riding, and rock-climbing opportunities.